xang1234/xang1234.github.io/_posts/imbalanced-learn.md

 We have run through the various options in `imbalanced-learn` to rebalance and imbalanced dataset.
 However the original imbalanced dataset can already be classified relatively well.
 As such it is more difficult to illustrate the full benefits of rebalancing the dataset.

 This post was written as a Jupyter Notebook.
-Click [here](https://github.com/xang1234/xang1234.github.io/tree/master/_posts/ipython/imbalanced-learn.ipynb) to view it.
+Click [here]() to view it